 Please properly dispose of all items you do not wish to take home.
 Garbage bags are available in the trash rooms if one is needed to assist with removal of trash.
 Outside of each hall, white dumpsters are used for general mixed recycling only.
 The large green dumpsters are for cardboard only.

 Thank you for your interest in completing a winter break room change!
 Please use the form below to express your interest in this process.
-This form will remain open until Sunday, December 15 at 5pm.
+This form will remain open until Sunday, December 10 at 5pm.

-Otherwise, your Residence Hall Director will contact you on Tuesday, December 17 to see if you are interested in moving into any of our available spaces on December 18-19.
+Otherwise, your Residence Hall Director or Interim Area Coordinator will contact you on Tuesday, December 19 to see if you are interested in moving into any of our available spaces on December 20-21 (Wednesday and Thursday).
 Completing this interest form does not mean that the space you desire will be available.